DeuceEFI/Jaguar/README.md

 # Jaguar Board for FreeEMS

-JAG 08/29/2012 1950 EST (GMT-0500)
+JAG 10/19/2012 2305 EST (GMT-0500)

 ####Do NOT use these files in the dev branch to make a PCB, I am in the process of making corrections and additions to the layout of the PCB.

 ### Introduction

 The name "Jaguar" comes from my initials and the great cat keeping in the FreeEMS tradition of using cat names...
 The aim of the Jaguar project is to create a hardware solution for FreeEMS that caters to the needs of the General Motors 4/6/8 cylinder engines running either an electronic advance distributor or wasted spark DIS system.
 The Jaguar board can also be used for other 4/6/8 cylinder engines using a Ford EDIS ignition system.
+The exclusive-OR gate specified in the Bill of Materials is ONLY to be used as logic level outputs to the logic level inputs on EDIS/DIS modules!

 Please see forum.diyefi.org for the most up to date information and links for this project and all of the other aspects of the FreeEMS project.